Catalog 2024-2025

 To be awarded a certificate, a student must:

-1. Complete all the major requirements.
+1. Complete all the program requirements.

 2. Earn a grade of “C” (or "P") or better for all required courses.